oleksiihead/devsecops/README.md

 If gitleaks is not present on the system, it will be automatically installed based on the operating system.

 ## Senior

+Just delegate the task to Junior or Middle engineer)